-Pain on the back of the heel if often caused by an overgrowth of bone on the back of the heel bone (calcaneus).
+Pain on the back of the heel is often caused by an overgrowth of bone on the back of the heel bone (calcaneus).
 This is called a retrocalcaneal exostosis.
 Retrocalcaneal exostosis problems are often related to chronic tugging of a tight Achilles tendon on the back of the heel.
-With time, there is the development of spurs on the back of the heel which cause pain with shoe and destroy the attachment of the Achilles tendon.
+With time, there is the development of spurs on the back of the heel which cause pain when wearing shoes and destroy the attachment of the Achilles tendon.
 Often, there is both extra bone formed and Achilles tendinosis or scar tissue in the Achilles tendon.

 There are two potential causes for retrocalcaneal exostoses.
 One is the disuse of the heel bones, which is often what happens when patients are not regularly performing physical activities.
 The heel bones become weakened over time, which can even lead to osteoporosis.

 On the other end of the spectrum, retrocalcaneal exostoses can be caused when the heel bones are overstimulated, which often happens with too much physical activity that affects this area.
 This can often happen when runners go for too long, too often, and without getting enough breaks between training.
 The issue can be further compounded when running too much while wearing shoes that are a poor fit.

 If you are suffering from retrocalcaneal exostoses, you will need to schedule a consultation as soon as possible.
 These spurs can result in debilitating pain and, if not treated early, can lead to chronic discomfort and inconvenience.